share this post

 Instructions

-• In a large mixing bowl, whisk together all the dry ingredients: almond flour, coconut flour, sweetener, baking soda, xanthan gum.
+• In a large mixing bowl, whisk together all the dry ingredients: almond flour, coconut flour, sweetener, baking soda, and xanthan gum.

 • Pour the melted coconut, unsweetened almond milk (at room temperature, or it will solidify the coconut oil), vanilla, and apple cider vinegar.